Special Needs Planning

 A special needs trust is a trust designed for beneficiaries who are disabled, either physically or mentally.
 It is written so the beneficiary can enjoy the use of property that is held in the trust for his or her benefit, while at the same time allowing the beneficiary to receive essential needs-based government benefits.
 In addition to the public benefits preservation reasons for such a trust there will be administrative advantages of using a trust to hold and manage property intended for the benefit of the beneficiary if the beneficiary lacks the legal capacity to handle his or her own financial affairs.

-Special needs trusts can provide benefits to, and protect the assets of, the physically disabled or the mentally disabled.
+Special needs trusts can provide benefits to, and protect the assets of, the physically disabled or with mental illness.
 Special Needs Trusts are frequently used to receive an inheritance or personal injury settlement proceeds on behalf of a disabled person or are funded from the proceeds of compensation for criminal injuries, litigation or insurance settlements.

 TYPES OF SPECIAL NEEDS TRUSTS